Understanding Large Language Models: GPT, Claude, and Gemini Explained

 2. Provide Context

-Give the AI relevant background: "I'm a freelance graphic designer with 5 years experience, considering raising my rates.
-Here's my current pricing structure..."
+Give the AI relevant background.
+"I'm a freelance graphic designer with 5 years experience, considering raising my rates.
+Here's my current pricing structure: [details].
+My clients are mostly small businesses in the retail sector."

 3. Iterate and Refine

 Don't accept the first response.
-Follow up: "Make it more concise," "Add specific examples," "Challenge these assumptions."
+I almost never do.
+Follow up with "Make it more concise," "Add specific examples," "Challenge these assumptions," or "What are the counterarguments?"

 4. Use Frameworks

-Structured prompts get better results.
-Try frameworks like the APE Framework (Action, Purpose, Expectation) for consistent quality.
+Structured prompts consistently get better results.
+Try frameworks like the APE Framework (Action, Purpose, Expectation) for quality consistency.

 5. Leverage Each Model's Strengths

 Switch models based on the task.
-Use Claude for document analysis, GPT-4 for code, Gemini for research.
+I use Claude for code review, GPT-5 for brainstorming, Gemini for research.
+This isn't inefficient, it's strategic.

 The Future of Language Models